elementary-Inc/blog/_posts/2020-02-01-hera-updates-for-january-2020.md

 ## Files

 Another big release in January was [Files 4.3](https://github.com/elementary/files/releases/tag/4.3.0).
 This developer-focused update added Git integration directly into Files, showing the status of files in your Git project folders.
-Lastly, we fixed several smaller issues with the pathbar, tabs, styling, and the headerbar.
+We also fixed several smaller issues with the pathbar, tabs, styling, and the headerbar.

-Similar to Code, Files also now respects the system-wide _Security & Privacy_ → _History_ setting.
+Similar to Code, Files now respects the system-wide _Security & Privacy_ → _History_ setting.

 ## And More!